 Over the years, in our conversations with colleagues in different colleges and universities, we found a need for a good process and product book that is easy and straightforward to adopt by instructors.
 We set out to address this gap with this book.
 No other HCI product and process book has the ready-to-use supplementary materials that offer such a low barrier for new instructors to pick up this material and teach a UE/UX course like a pro.

 There are books on portions of what we cover, books on only the iterative lifecycle, contextual research early in the lifecycle, usability and user experience testing late in the lifecycle, creative design and innovation, pragmatics of usability engineering in the real world, and so on.
 However they do not cover these topics and all the others as an integrative whole as we do in this book.

 Our treatment of contextual inquiry and contextual analysis in the tradition of Beyer & Holtzblatt, (Contextual Design: A Customer-Centered Approach to Systems Designs, 1st ed., 1997, Morgan Kaufmann), adapted to the context of a full lifecycle process, is exclusive to this book.

 Text for graduate and senior undergraduate courses on usability engineering and designing for the user experience

 Text for industry short courses on usability engineering and designing for the user experience

 Self-learning guide and reference book for practitioners in the field

 Comprehensive set of supplementary materials and Instructor’s Guide to mount a college-level (or other) course on user experience design, complete enough to support even an instructor who is new to this topic.

-Contact the authors with questions, comments, or to receive a one-time email notification when the book is released.
+Contact the authors with questions, comments, or feedback.
 We will get back to you as soon as we can.

 – Rex & Pardha